Policy on Occurrence Classification

 Limited-scope investigation (of a class 4 occurrence)

-The report is short (up to 6 pages or approximately 2000 words in English) and is mostly factual; it may contain analysis that is aligned to the limited scope of the investigation, but it does not include findings or recommendations.
+The report is short, comprises factual information and normally includes a safety message, which highlights one or more key takeaways from the investigation and is specific enough to be useful in advancing transportation safety.
+The report may also contain analysis that is aligned to the limited scope of the investigation, but it does not include findings or recommendations.
 This type of investigation is generally completed within 220 days.

 Data-gathering investigation (of a class 5 occurrence)

 Foreign investigation (of a class 6 occurrence)

-The TSB is not the lead investigation body on a class 6 occurrence.
+The TSB is not the lead investigation body on a class 6 occurrence investigation.
 However, when assistance is requested by a foreign investigation body, the TSB may undertake some activities in support of the foreign investigation.
 There is generally no deployment to the occurrence site.
 The level of effort is generally low, but it can vary considerably depending upon the extent of the assistance provided to the foreign investigation body.
 There is no TSB investigation report.
-When an investigation report is produced, it is prepared and published by the foreign investigation body .
+When an investigation report is produced, it is prepared and published by the foreign investigation body.